heremaps/here-data-sdk-cpp/docs/dataservice-read-catalog-example.md

 # Read example

-This example shows how to retrieve catalog metadata, partition metadata, and partition data using the HERE OLP Edge SDK C++.
+This example shows how to retrieve catalog metadata, partition metadata, and partition data using the HERE OLP SDK for C++.

 Before you run the example, authorize by replacing the placeholders in `examples/dataservice-read/example.cpp` with your app access key id and secret access key, which you can find on the platform `Apps & keys` page: